alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 mirror an upstream repo where we need more than one version of a package, and the upstream mirror removes old versions (eg Jenkins).

+Recently the need to upgrade packages beyond versions maintained by the Linux distribution (Currently Ubuntu 14.04 LTS Trusty) has arisen (The shipped Python version 2.7.6 does not support current SSL anymore).

+To avoid impact of custom built versions on the existing environment we prefix these packages with "govuk-" (as in e.g. `govuk-python_2.7.14_amd64`) and aim for installation in /opt.
+For a single dependency tree a new local repository following the naming scheme, e.g. `govuk-python` to contain packages `govuk-python` , `govuk-python-pip`, `govuk-python-setuptools`, etc.) should be created.

 #### Initial setup

 After setting up a `aptly::repo` resource in Puppet (do not use